arturo-opsetmoen-amador/towards_mlops_pipe/README.md

 ## Setting up the environment
 ### - Weights & Biases API key
-Follow these steps to get an wandb API key
+Follow these steps to get a wandb API key
 * Open an account if necessary.
 You can easily create one using your github credentials
 * Got to the "User settings" (top right corner in the Web UI)
 * Scroll down to the "API keys" section.
 Create or use an existing API key.